typemeta/funcj/parser/readme.md

 ## Combinators

-Parsers are constructed using combinators, some of which combine existing partsers to form new ones.
+Parsers are constructed using combinators, some of which combine existing parsers to form new ones.
+Note that in doing so, the original parsers are unaffected and still can be used as standalone parsers.

 Various static and non-static methods on `Parser` and `Combinators` provide a base set of combinators.

 ### The `pure` Combinator